bandsintown/docker-node/consul/README.md

 This synchronize the configuration files in Consul defined in the KV folder ```app``` in the local directory ```/app/etc``` (see [fileconsul script](etc/periodic/1min/fileconsul)).

-The Node process is in charge to detect the changes made in the ```/app/etc``` directory and [reload](http://stackoverflow.com/questions/1972242/auto-reload-of-files-in-node-js) the comfiguration.
+The Node process is in charge to detect the changes made in the ```/app/etc``` directory and [reload](http://stackoverflow.com/questions/1972242/auto-reload-of-files-in-node-js) the configuration.

 # Build